Asset tags and their designs

 Aluminium foil barcode tags are highly durable, bendable and backed with a high-performance acrylic adhesive.
 These tags are recommended for curved and flat surfaces as they are flexible and adhesive enough to stick to uneven surfaces.
 They are also able to withstand abrasion, chemicals and harsh weather conditions and are suitable for harsh industrial and external environments.

-Benefits of barcode asset tags
+Benefits of barcode labels

 Barcode labels are a valuable and viable choice for businesses looking to improve efficiency and reduce overheads.
 Both cost-effective and reliable, barcodes allow for: